Custom fields values are lost when changing the project on issue update

 - Expected: CF should hold back the content.

-#12 Updated by Daniel Felix almost 5 years ago
+#12 Updated by Daniel Felix about 5 years ago

 I found the line which rejects this.